 • Is my parent an alcoholic?

-Identifying a parent as an alcoholic can be helpful, but that label may not be necessary.
-Instead of listing as “alcoholic” or “not alcoholic,” it can help to focus on healthy or unhealthy drinking.
-If the parent frequently drinks, drinks to excess or experiences issues because of drinking, their drinking is not healthy.
+• Identifying a parent as an alcoholic can be helpful, but that label may not be necessary.
+Instead of listing them as “alcoholic” or “not alcoholic,” it can help to focus on healthy or unhealthy drinking.
+If the parent frequently drinks, drinks to excess or experiences issues because of drinking, their drinking is unhealthy.

 • Will I be an alcoholic?

-Although children of alcoholics may have greater risks of addiction, there are no certainties.
-Let them know that anyone can become an alcoholic, so they need to follow the laws about drinking and always make the healthiest choices.
+• Although children of alcoholics may have greater risks of addiction, there are no certainties.
+Let them know that anyone can become addicted to alcohol, so they need to follow the laws about drinking and always make the healthiest choices.

 • Why does my parent keep drinking?